Methodist Ladies' College, Melbourne: Controversy

 In September 2012 the school board sacked the then principal of 15 years, Rosa Storelli, leading to calls by Storelli plus many parents and Old Collegians for the board's dismissal.
 There were also protests outside the school by parents and students.
 The action by the board was made possible by changes to the school's constitution.
 This became a cautionary tale for other independent schools in Australia about the relationship between principals and the boards of those schools and the power-sharing relationships among the various stakeholders.
-By 2017 most members of that board had been replaced.
-Rosa Storelli is currently a senior academic at La Trobe University.
+Rosa Storelli subsequently joined La Trobe University as an adjunct professor.